Economy of India under the British Raj: Railways

 British investors built a modern railway system in the late 19th century, which became the fourth largest in the world at the time.
-The government was supportive of the railways, realizing its value for military use and economic growth, and they were designed to improve defense and foreign trade.
+The government was supportive of the railways, realizing their value for military use and economic growth, and they were designed to improve defense and foreign trade.
 While private British companies invested in the railways, they invested very little outside of this project.
 From 1890, the year main stage construction was completed, to 1914, the proportion of overseas British capital invested in India declined from 19% to 10%.
 At first, the railways were privately owned and operated by British administrators, engineers, and craftsmen, and the only unskilled workers were Indians.

 A plan for a rail system in India was first put forward in 1832.
 The first train in India ran from Red Hills to Chintadripet bridge in Madras in 1837.
 It was called Red Hill Railway.
 It was used for freight transport only.
 A few more short lines were built in the 1830s and 1840s, but they did not interconnect and were used for freight transport only.
 The East India Company, and later the colonial government, encouraged new railway companies backed by private investors under a scheme that would provide land and guarantee an annual return of up to 5% during the initial years of operation.
 The companies were to build and operate the lines under a 99-year lease, with the government having the option to buy them earlier.
 In 1854, Governor-General Lord Dalhousie formulated a plan to construct a network of trunk lines connecting the principal regions of India.
 Encouraged by the government guarantees, investments flowed in and a series of new rail companies were established, leading to rapid expansion of the rail system in India.